 The Turkish occupation was soon followed by the massacre and deportation of Armenian and Greek civilians.

-About twenty ships belonging to the WWI Allies were in the harbor, with their crews simply sitting by and watching the events onshore unfold.
-A fire was started in Smyrna’s Armenian quarter four days later, which eventually ended up destroying most of the city.
+About twenty ships belonging to the WWI allies were in the harbor, with their crews simply sitting by and watching the events onshore unfold.
+A fire was started in Smyrna’s Armenian quarter four days later, which eventually ended up destroying much of the city.